 While you are required to have a TV licence if you watch TV in your student accommodation, you can claim a refund on any months you didn't use it, so long as you live in your accommodation for less than 12 months.
 So, if you return home for the summer, make sure you claim for the months that you were not living there.

 There are a number of discounts on mobile phone contracts for students so make sure that you check these out before committing to an expensive fixed-term contract.
 Also, consider whether you actually require a fixed-term contract as you may be better off on a pay-as-you-go deal, especially if you can easily access the internet via WiFi.
-Check out our article 'How to save money on your mobile phone bill'.
+Check out our article 'How to save money on your mobile phone bill' for more information.

 How to save money on travel